ericrogler/Green-Book/Z007x_Math_And_Calculus.md

 The average adult (and people becoming adults) should have math skills.
 I'm not expecting the average person to solve the P vs NP problem or another Millennium Prize Problem on their own, but I am expecting the average person to know how to handle math in their future.
 - *Let me stress once again: every adult should care about math and have some knowledge in it.*
+- **Put another way: If you need to commute, you just need to know how to drive a car.**
+    - **Alternatively: At a minimum, learn the high-level concepts.**

 I have bias writing this chapter because my background in education is as a Science/STEM Teacher (and substitute teacher).
 This chapter, however, covers math and some of its applications, *which relates directly to and was necessary to my graduate engineering degree (M.S.I.E.).*
 - Additionally, most Science in general requires a student being proficient in math.
 - Even if you forget most the math here in 5-10 years after initially learning, you'll still (hopefully) retain logical thinking and reasoning habits acquired during the learning process.

 I believe learning mathematics isn't optional anymore and absolutely necessary.
 In the Information Era, and projected future of humanity, understanding math is like a survival skill.
-Many jobs, especially ones you may not expect at first, can utilize higher mathematics to solve problems.
+Many jobs, especially ones you may not expect at first, utilize higher mathematics to solve problems.
 A lot of math you may see was also made precisely to solve practical problems too, like in Physics and supply chains, so it's pretty cool to know about and see in action.

-If I were to tell you what *minimum* level of mathematics an adult should go through in their lifetime, at a "working" level, I would likely say the following:
+If I were to tell you what *minimum* level of mathematics an adult should go through in their lifetime, or have an intuition of, I would likely say the following:
 - *Basic* Data Analysis
 - Calculus
     - *Which also means Algebra and Trigonometry*
 - Probability
 - Statistics

-*It's not the finish line to learn these.
-This is the starting point you should reach.*

 You don't need to be an expert in these topics, know how to do complex math well, or even expect you'll see an application for all math theories and methods.
 You should, however, acquire familiarity with the abstract and concepts behind the math to prove properties/things, recognize what is happening, *and* when math is used for deception.